 Here, severe means that you have a mental or physical disability that regularly stops you from doing any type of substantially gainful work.
 Prolonged means that your disability is long-term and is either of indefinite duration or is likely to result in death.

 If you don’t meet the criteria or fall under an exception, you may need to continue working and contributing until you meet the minimum qualifying period.
-You might have to look for alternative disability benefits providers if you won’t be able to satisfy this criteria.
+You might have to look for alternative disability benefits providers if you won’t be able to satisfy this criterion.

 2. Don’t send in your application before you’re eligible